ggcarrots/django-carrots/source/python_quickstart.rst

     >>> print(w, h, bmi)
     64 1.75 20.897959183673468

-At the end of this chapter we will add some comments to our program so that the user (and we too!) would remember that the weight has to be given in kilograms.
+Now is time to add some comments to our program so that the user (and us too!) remembers that the weight has to be given in kilograms.

-Comments allowe us to put any text in a file.
+Comments allow us to put arbitrary text in our python program.
 Comments will be ignored by interpreter.

 A comment in Python is everything after the character ``#`` till the end of the line::